zhui-team/zhui/README-en_US.md

 [What I thought](https://juejin.im/post/5c617a355188256299385138)
 [Document entry page](https://zhui-team.github.io/zhui/)

-+ Quickly browse and use components：[Original document](https://inspiring-bardeen-426f2e.netlify.com/)
-+ Step through and customize the debug components：[New document](https://addonedn.github.io/Zhui/)

 Can you use star to encourage the author ？

 ## 📦 Install

-The component library is in the typescript refactoring phase, please do not use.

 ```bash
 npm install zhui